+18 Top: Carter G. Woodson (Scurlock Studio, NMAH, SI) 19

-DC Archives open for research by appointment only, Mon.-Fri., 9 am-4 pm 202-671-1105 4 Shiloh Baptist Church of Washington, DC 1500 Ninth Street, NW The Shiloh Baptist Church of Washington, DC, was formed in Fredericksburg.
-Virginia, in 1854.
+5 Shiloh Baptist Church of Washington, DC

+1500 Ninth Street, NW

+The Shiloh Baptist Church of Washington, DC, was formed in Fredericksburg, Virginia, in 1854.
 The congregation moved to Washington in 1862, and a year later was formally recognized as a church.
 Shiloh moved from its first location near 16th and L streets, NW, to this location in 1924, where it developed into a major religious and community service center.
 Early 20th century activities included a day care center for working mothers and social programs for alley dwellers.
 After a 1991 fire, the rebuilt church was dedicated in 1998.

-Services: Sun.
-7:45, 10:55 am; Thurs.
-6:30 pm 202-232-4200
+www.shilohbaptist.org

-19 Top: Carter G. Woodson (Scurlock Studio, NMAH, SI) 5 Carter G. Woodson Residence 1538 Ninth Street, NW Carter G. Woodson (1875-1950) devoted his life to the study and promotion of African American history.
+6 Carter G. Woodson Residence

+1538 Ninth Street, NW

+Carter G. Woodson (1875-1950) devoted his life to the study and promotion of African American history.
 Here Woodson founded the Association for the Study of Negro Life and History in 1915, the Journal of Negro History in 1916, the Associated Publishers in 1921, and the Negro History Bulletin in 1937.
 Woodson, along with Omega Psi Phi Fraternity, launched Negro History Week (now Black History Month) in 1926.
 He taught at M Street High School and served as a Howard University dean.
-A prolific writer with a Ph.D. in history from Harvard University in 1912, Woodson influenced generations of scholars, activists, and artists.
-(6) International Brotherhood of Sleeping Car Porters Office 817 Q Street, NW The International Brotherhood of Sleeping Car Porters (IBSCP) was the first successful black trade union in the United States.
+A prolific writer with a Ph.D. in history from Harvard University (1912), Woodson influenced generations of scholars, activists, and artists.

+7 International Brotherhood of Sleeping Car Porters Office

+817 Q Street, NW

+The International Brotherhood of Sleeping Car Porters (IBSCP) was the first successful black trade union in the United States.
 From 1943 until 1978, this was its local chapter office.
 With A. Philip Randolph (1889-1979) as leader, the IBSCP was founded in 1925 for porters, attendants, and maids working for the Pullman Palace Car Company, which provided first-class train accommodations.
 In 1938 the female relatives of union members

-A. Philip Randolph founded the International Ladies' Auxiliary.
-Randolph, along with Bayard Rustin, was a central figure in the 1963 March on Washington for Jobs and Freedom, much of which was planned here. ® 7 Phyllis Wheatley YWCA 901 Rhode Island Avenue, NW Originally the Colored Young Women's Christian Association, this was the city's first YWCA and the nation's first and only independent black YWCA.
+A. Philip Randolph

+founded the International Ladies' Auxiliary.
+Randolph, along with Bayard Rustin, was a central figure in the 1963 March on Washington for Jobs and Freedom, much of which was planned here.

+8 Phyllis Wheatley YWCA

+901 Rhode Island Avenue, NW

+Originally the Colored Young Women's Christian Association, this was the city's first YWCA and the nation's first and only independent black YWCA.
 It was organized in 1905 by members of the Book Lovers Club.
-In 1920 the YWCA moved to its newly constructed building and was renamed to honor Phillis Wheatley (ca.1753-1784) considered the first published African American poet.
+In 1920 the YWCA moved to its newly constructed building and was renamed to honor Phillis Wheatley (ca.1753-1784), considered the first published African American poet.
 National Council of Negro Women President Emerita Dorothy Height served as executive secretary from 1939 to 1944.
 The building is currently a residential complex for women.
-See Trails 3 and 5 for NCNW sites. © 8 Asbury Dwellings/Old Shaw Junior High School Seventh Street and Rhode Island Avenue, NW Shaw Junior High School, named for Colonel Robert Gould Shaw, white commander of the 54th Regiment of Massachusetts Volunteer Infantry, opened in 1928.
+See Trails 3 and 5 for NCNW sites.

+TRAIL

+5

+Downtown